Give2Peer/g2p-client-android/README.md

 All list items followed by parenthesis are optional, and the parenthesis should explain why.

-- [ ] Feature: a whole activity dedicated to statistics of the server usage.
+- [ ] Feature: display basic statistics of the app.
 - [ ] Feature: propose deletion of items submitted by someone else. (tricky)
 - [ ] Feature: provide a lifespan to items I tag (lifespans depend on the user karmic level)
 - [ ] Translation: français.
 - [ ] Translation: español.
 - [ ] Feature: add a new Item offline, upload later. (lots of work)
-- [ ] Feature: warn the user that the app is unavailable during server maintenance.
 - [ ] Feature: easily send a bug report to developers on caught error. (we use the OS)
+- [ ] Feature: warn the user that the app is unavailable during server maintenance. (to be tested)
 - [ ] Feature: some form of OAuth2 as fallback for Maps (we are subjected to quotas)
 - [ ] Setting: enable `https` protocol.
 - [ ] Feature: edit items I authored in my profile.